cancer-research-malaysia/NeonDisco/README.md

-# Nextflow-Based NeoantigeN DISCOvery Pipeline: NeonDisco
+# Nextflow-Based NeoantigeN Discovery Pipeline (NeonDisco) at CRMY
 ![NeoNDisco-logo-v2](docs/assets/NeoNDisco-logo-v2.png)

 A highly modular Nextflow-based discovery bioinformatics pipeline for prediction of potentially immunogenic recurrent neoantigens from expanded sources of aberrant processes in tumors using RNA-seq data.